 Changing the active PHP version or adjusting PHP settings is a common task when troubleshooting compatibility issues or optimizing performance.
 Plesk provides a clear interface to switch PHP versions and manage extensions without editing configuration files manually.

-This setup is typically used on environments running Plesk hosting where you have control over site-level PHP behavior.
+This setup is typically used on environments running Hébergement Plesk where you have control over site-level PHP behavior.

 Make sure the domain is already added in Plesk and that the required PHP versions are installed on the server.
 The available versions depend on how the server was provisioned.